Auditory verbal agnosia: Cognitive deficits

 Auditory verbal agnosia is the inability to distinguish phonemes.
 In some patients with unilateral auditory verbal agnosia, there is evidence that the ability to acoustically process speech signals is affected at the prephonemic level, preventing the conversion of these signals into phonemes.
 There are two predominate hypotheses that address what happens within the language center of the brain in people that have AVA.
 One of the hypotheses is that an early stage of auditory analysis is impaired.
 The fact that AVA patients have the ability to read shows that both the semantic system and the speech output lexicon are intact.
 The second hypotheses suggests that there is either a complete or partial disconnection of the auditory input lexicon from the semantic system.
 This would suggest that entries in the lexicon can still be activated but they cannot go on to cause subsequent semantic activation.
 In relation to these two different hypotheses, researchers in one study differentiated between two different types of AVA.
 According to this study, one form of AVA is a deficit at the prephonemic level and is related to the inability to comprehend rapid changes in sound.
 This form of AVA is associated with bilateral temporal lobe lesions.
 Speech perception in patients with this form of AVA has been shown to improve significantly in understanding when the pace of speech is drastically slowed.
 The second type of AVA that the study discusses is a deficit in linguistic discrimination that does not adhere to a prephonemic pattern.
 This form is associated with left unilateral temporal lobe lesions and may even be considered a form of Wernicke's aphasia.
+It is important in clinical settings to distinguish between AVA and Wernicke's aphasia.
+In auditory agnosia, patients can communicate through written language, but not in Wernike's aphasia.
 Often individuals diagnosed with auditory verbal agnosia are also incapable of discriminating between non-verbal sounds as well as speech.
 The underlying problem seems to be temporal in that understanding speech requires the discrimination between specific sounds which are closely spaced in time.
 Note that this is not unique to speech; studies using non-speech sounds closely spaced in time (dog bark, phone ring, lightning, etc.) have shown that those with auditory verbal agnosia are unable to discriminate between those sounds in the majority of cases, though a few putative examples of speech-specific impairment have been documented in the literature.